Week 3 DVOA Ratings

 * * * * *

-DAVE is a formula which combines our preseason forecast with current DVOA to get a more accurate projection of how a team will play the rest of the season.
-DAVE is currently 78% preseason forecast and 22% actual performance.
+DAVE is a formula which combines our preseason projection with current VOA to get a more accurate forecast of how a team will play the rest of the season.
+Right now, the preseason projection makes up 55 percent of DAVE.

 To save people some time, please use the following format for all complaints: